 - You could buy an existing plot of land that is zoned for housing.
 From here, you can construct your entire home from the ground up.
 If the plot has no existing infrastructure for plumbing and utilities, you will end up spending much of your site work budget preparing the site for these features.

-Start the process by looking through local listings through real estate agents or a website that includes vacant lots in its listings.
-Find real estate professionals in the area who specialize in vacant lots, because they will be more equipped to answer your questions about the site.
+Start the process by looking through local listings of real estate agents or a website that includes vacant lots in its listings.
+Find real estate professionals in the area who specialize in vacant lots because they will be more equipped to answer your questions about the site.

 You can also meet with a professional builder before starting the process.
 They can give you advice on what to look for in your plots.
 Whether you choose to consult with a builder or a real estate agent, draft some questions about the land and what makes it suitable for building your house.